Remod-org/NextGenPVE/README.md

 AllowCustomEdit - Enables the editing of custom rulesets and setting collections for entities.
 Be careful here as you can easily categorize animals as NPCs, resources as players, etc.

 AllowDropDatabase - Enables pvedrop command and GUI button to reset the database to defaults.
 This wipes everything!!!

+If protectedDays is set to any value other than zero, player buildings, etc. will only be protected if the user has been online sometime within that number of days.
+If usePlayerDatabase is true, and the plugin is available, the last connected time will be taken from that plugin.
+Otherwise, we save that information in a new data file, ngpve_lastconnected.

 ### Details